Bilipschitz invariants for germs of holomorphic foliations: Homological Compatibility

 \section{Homological Compatibility}

-In this section we describe the map $h:V\rightarrow \widetilde{V}$ at homology level.
-Thus, Proposition \ref{homologico basico} and Lemma \ref{homologico} discard any homological obstruction to perform the constructions in the rest of the paper.
-Proposition \ref{homologico basico} is a special version of a kind of results previously obtained in \cite{MM2} (Theorem 6.2.1) and \cite{rosas3} (section 5).
+In this section we describe the map $h:V\rightarrow \widetilde{V}$ at homology level and discard any homological obstruction to perform the constructions in the rest of the paper.
+Precisely, the results of this section are used in the proofs of Proposition \ref{regularizado} and Proposition \ref{redressing}.
+Note that Proposition \ref{homologico basico} below is a special version of a kind of results previously obtained in \cite{MM2} (Theorem 6.2.1) and \cite{rosas3} (section 5).

 \begin{prop} Let $(a,b)\in V$, $(\tilde{a},\tilde{b})\in\widetilde{V}$ and consider the loops $\alpha,\beta:[0,1]\rightarrow V$, $\tilde{\alpha},\tilde{\beta}:[0,1]\rightarrow\widetilde{V}$ given by $\alpha(s)=(ae^{s2\pi i},b)$, $\beta=(a,be^{s2\pi i})$, $\tilde{\alpha}(s)=(\tilde{a}e^{s2\pi i},\tilde{b})$ and $\tilde{\beta}(s)=(\tilde{a},\tilde{b}e^{s2\pi i})$.
 Put $\xi=1$ or $-1$ according to $h$ preserves or reverses the natural orientation of the leaves.
 Then, in the first homology group of $\widetilde{V}$ we have